EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Omission of European case specificities compared to Asia
+Omission of European case specifics versus Asia

-Alarmist framing centered on potential abandonment by Washington
+Alarmist framing centered on potential US abandonment

 Discover how another country covers this same story.